-The NACA project researchers will present their findings from the “Harnessing Students’ Networks and Cultural Assets for STEM Success” study at the 2022 Louis Stokes Midwest Regional Center of Excellence (LSMRCE) Conference.
+The NCA project researchers will present their findings from the “Harnessing Students’ Networks and Cultural Assets for STEM Success” study at the 2022 Louis Stokes Midwest Regional Center of Excellence (LSMRCE) Conference.

 Kyoungjin Jang-Tucci will present the findings about non-traditional students’ internship participation at the 2022 American Association for Adult and Continuing Education Conference.